Bluedot-Innovation/documentation/docs/integrations/Salesforce/Create SFMC events.md

 Event Creation
 --------------

-To have Bluedot Zones trigger Salesforce Marketing Cloud Journeys, you must add corresponding API Events to Salesforce Marketing Cloud to receive the Bluedot Zone trigger.
+To have Rezolve Zones trigger Salesforce Marketing Cloud Journeys, you must add corresponding API Events to Salesforce Marketing Cloud to receive the Rezolve Zone trigger.
 Follow the below instructions carefully to create the correct events.

  **Add a _Bluedot Entry_ **event**